MattFiler/StealthKnight/README.md

 The aim of the game is to collect as many artefacts as possible and escape back through the portal before you're caught by the guards.

+This project was created in just over a week as a game jam.

 ### Team

 * Matt Filer